-Should the Auto Up feature stop working, the window probably needs to be reset.
+Should the Auto Up feature stop working, the window may need to be reset.
 To reset Auto Up:

-- 1. Pull the window switch up to close the window completely and continue to hold the switch up for an additional two seconds after the window is closed. - 2.
+- 1. Make sure the door is fully closed. - 2.
+Pull the window switch up to close the window completely and continue to hold the switch up for an additional two seconds after the window is closed. - 3.
 Push the window switch down firmly to the second detent to open the window completely and continue to hold the switch down for an additional two seconds after the window is fully open.